rhia257/player-performance-prediction/README.md

    - Created a DataFrame to visualize actual vs predicted times.

 ## Recommendations for Improvement
-- Improve dataset quality and ensure it’s fully validated.
+- Data Quality & Preparation: Ensure the dataset is fully cleaned and validated to avoid biased inputs.
-- Add more features (e.g., player history, weapon types).
+- Feature Engineering: consider additional features (e.g., player skill history, weapon type, or map layout) to strengthen predictive power.
-- Test alternative regression models and tune hyperparameters.
+- Model Selection & Tuning: Test alternative regression algorithms and optimise hyperparameters.
-- Deploy the model for real-time predictions.
+- Deployment Considerations: Package the model into a production-ready environment capable of receiving live player data and returning predictions in real time.